Official School of Medicine Campus Restart Guidelines

 - If you experience symptoms of COVID-19 (new cough, fever, shortness of breath, sore throat, muscle aches, chills, loss of taste or smell) or have been exposed to someone confirmed to have the virus, stay home.

-- If you experience symptoms, the Campus Health Center can arrange testing.
+- If you experience symptoms or have been exposed to COVID-19, the Campus Health Center can arrange for testing.
 You will be required to provide medical health clearance upon return to campus.
-Details to follow.

 M.D.
 Health Records Office